 To run a checker on a source file, just run javac as usual, passing the -processor flag.
+(You can also use an IDE or other build tool; see Chapter 16.)

 For instance, if you usually run the compiler like this:

-javac Foo.java Bar.java
+'''

+javac Foo. java Bar. java

+'''